oaubert/mediafragment-prototype/README.md

 1. A mediafragment does not define more than one shape.
 If multiple shapes must be defined, then multiple fragments should be used.
 Or you can define multiple shapes in a single SVG path (see [demo page](http://olivieraubert.net/dynamic-media-fragments/#v7)).

-An idea could be to define the notion of MediaFragmentGroup, which would group multiplefragments, so that we can address discontinuous temporal or spatial ranges.
+Another idea could be to define the notion of MediaFragmentGroup, which would group multiplefragments, so that we can address discontinuous temporal or spatial ranges.

 2. The shape itself does not change over its trajectory.
 This will not work for instance in case of a face tracking algorithm that follows a face in a shot, which could vary in scale and orientation.
+A possible way to solve this would be to extend the trajectory path syntax by adding a new "Scale" command, which would specify an object scale change, e.g. `trajectory=M9,323C147,8 E0.5 C270,78 E1.0 C270,78` (using `E` as command abbreviation, since `S` is already used).

+3.Similarly, the temporal specification is not flexible (it is a linear interpolation of the trajectory of the fragment duration in the current implementation).
+Temporal keypoints could be specified again by extending the path syntax, e.g.  `t=0-10&trajectory=M9,323C147,8 K4 C270,78 K8 C270,78` (using `K` as `Keypoint` abbreviation) would specify durations associated to the current trajectory command.

-3. Due to the flexibility of the SVG path definition, the mediafragments will be more complex to interpret and query in applications such as the [SPARQL-MM proposal](http://2014.eswc-conferences.org/sites/default/files/eswc2014pd_submission_65.pdf).
+4. Due to the flexibility of the SVG path definition, the mediafragments will be more complex to interpret and query in applications such as the [SPARQL-MM proposal](http://2014.eswc-conferences.org/sites/default/files/eswc2014pd_submission_65.pdf).